 A Low Carb Pumpkin Pie Recipe for the Holidays

-My go-to strategy to get through the holidays without landing in a sugar coma is preparation.
-Have the ingredients ready and available to whip up your holiday recipes without breaking a sweat (or your diet).
+My go-to strategy to get through the holiday season without landing in a sugar coma is preparation.
+Have the ingredients ready and available to whip up your holiday recipes without breaking a sweat (or your keto diet).

-This low carb pie is going to hit all the right notes for you and your holiday baking this year.
+With 6 net carbs, and 4 grams of sugar per slice of pie, this low carb pie is going to hit all the right notes for you and your Thanksgiving table this year.

 This recipe is: